UMass-RC/unity-docs/docs/transition.md

 ## Onboarding Live Sessions

-To ensure a smooth transition from the Shared Cluster to Unity, we will hold two online workshops on accessing Unity, data transfer and storage, and running jobs.
+To ensure a smooth transition from the Shared Cluster to Unity, we held two online workshops on accessing Unity, data transfer and storage, and running jobs.
 Links to the recordings and slides follow each workshop description.

 ### Unity Onboarding Workshop Part 1: Access and Data Storage (March 31, 2023)

 _Friday, March 31, 2023, 2:00 pm to 3:00 pm (time for questions following)_
-We will provide an overview of Unity in comparison to the Shared cluster, explain the account request process for PIs/faculty and students/postdocs, and discuss storage on Unity and data transfer options.
+We provided an overview of Unity in comparison to the Shared cluster, explained the account request process for PIs/faculty and students/postdocs, and discussed storage on Unity and data transfer options.

 [**Recording link**](https://umass-my.sharepoint.com/:v:/g/personal/gstuart_umass_edu/ESGBqTjFg99Bjj5VQ0pG17ABtmvwDozDw1L85Utu2Rmpig)